ysway/RFC913SimpleFTP/README.md

     root
         ├── client
-        │   ├── app         # can be used for append test │   ├── client.c    # client source code
+        │   ├── app         # can be used for an append test │   ├── client.c    # client source code
         │   ├── empty       # general file
         │   └── rmF         # general file
         ├── server
-        │   ├── apps        # can be used for append test │   ├── empty       # general file
+        │   ├── apps        # can be used for an append test │   ├── empty       # general file
         │   ├── rms         # general file
         │   ├── server.c    # server source code